 - Be clear about how you want to bring change, hope and generosity to the city.
 Be clear about what you want to accomplish and that it's something you can achieve in the time you have.
 We love success over scale! - Team is everything.
-Gather a team around your project as they'll all have amazing skills and gifts they can use to help make this a success. - Encourage, Empower and Enable your team - Your job is not to do it all, but rather to make sure it all happens.
+Gather a team around your project as they'll all have amazing skills and gifts they can use to help make this a success.
+If you don't have a team, let Give a Day know and we can advertise for you. - Encourage, Empower and Enable your team.
+Contact your team before Give a Day starts.
+Let them know how they are going to help bring change, hope and generosity to the city, and then give them a plan of how the day will go.
+Tell your team what they may need to bring with them and what they should expect.

-Here are 10 simple steps to help you organise your Give a Day.
+Your job is not to do it all, but rather to make sure it all happens.
+Here are 10 simple steps to help you organise your Give a Day: